Do closed captions belong in movie theaters? Every deaf dude would unequivocally say “yes.”

-For those who don’t know, there’s a movement going around to get captions insitituted in movie theaters.
-The argument is that this won’t just benefit the Deaf, but benefit every movie-goer.
+There’s currently a movement going around to get captions instituted in movie theaters.
+The argument is that this won’t just benefit the Deaf, but benefit every movie-goer, too.

 One of these includes a pair of glasses that shows the captions inside the lenses.
 Users have unfortunately complained of optical discomfort.

 Another method is a miniature-screen held by a flexible pole inserted into the customer’s cup-holder.
 The screen reflects the captions being projected from the back of the theater.